ztombol/bats-file/README.md

 ### `assert_file_permission`

-Fail if given file does not have permissions 777.
+Fail if given file does not have given permission.

 ```bash
 @test 'assert_file_permission() {